chrisvfritz/isabella/README.md

 ## Ideas for increasing accuracy

-- Use [Sphinxtrain](http://www.speech.cs.cmu.edu/sphinxman/scriptman1.html) to train Isabella for my voice, specifically.
-It looks like a pain in the butt, so I've been putting it off.
 - Figure out a way to implement a test suite.
 I have a vague idea of how I could right now, but it would involve creating the same wave files I'd need for Sphinxtrain anyway, so I'll probably do that at the same time.
 - Use [dual-microphone speech extraction](http://www.dsp.agh.edu.pl/_media/pl:05337185.pdf) to first separate speech from environment noise, *then* feed the result to Pocketsphinx.
 I imagine this would require two of the same microphone ideally and looks like yet another thing to research, so again, putting it off.